The State of STEM Education Told Through 26 Stats

 Read More: The Benefits of Encouragement

-11. Women make up only about 18% of computer science undergrads.
+11. Women make up only about 26% of the STEM workforce

 13. 63% of middle school girls who know women in STEM feel powerful doing STEM.